 - Cheaper!
 Duh!

-Of course, the most important reason at all to make homemade sofritas is that it’s incredibly tasty!
-It doesn’t have to be in a burrito bowl – we enjoyed this in collard green wraps; quesadillas; and in a bean dip!
+Of course, the most important reason at all to make homemade tofu sofritas is that it’s incredibly tasty!
+It doesn’t have to be in a burrito bowl – we enjoyed this sofritas in collard green wraps; quesadillas; and in a bean dip!
 I imagine it would also make for a truly fantastic chili.
 (Or be used anywhere that soyrizo is called for).
 The method for the tofu is not difficult, and in this particular recipe, I don’t call for freezing – just pressing it for a few minutes before getting started.

 In a nutshell: the tofu is pressed, then pan-fried at a high heat.
 Once it cools slightly, we chop or shred the tofu into tiny pieces, and return it to the pan along with a a vibrant sauce made from chipotle peppers in adobo sauce, chargrilled fresh poblano pepper (you can substitute another pepper if needed/desired), tomato, garlic, onion, and seasonings.
-The tofu simmers in the adobo sauce until the flavors and juices are absorbed.
+To finish the Chipotle sofritas, the tofu simmers in the adobo sauce until the flavors and juices are absorbed.
 Yum!
 I chose to freshly grind the spices in my coffee grinder.
 I’ve been buying more whole spices in an effort to increase their shelf life and flavor.
 You can use already-ground spices but you may need to adjust the quantity.
 It’ll taste good no matter what, though!

-- 1 and 1/4 tsp. cumin seeds, lightly toasted
+- 1 and 1/4 tsp cumin seeds lightly toasted

-- 1 tsp. coriander seeds, lightly toasted
+- 1 tsp coriander seeds lightly toasted

-- 1/4 tsp. black peppercorns, lightly toasted
+- 1/4 tsp black peppercorns lightly toasted

-- 1/2 tb. dried oregano leaves
+- 1/2 tbsp dried oregano leaves

 - 1 medium poblano pepper